-- 1. Does the operation have water, oxygen, a resuscitator, antidote kits and a radio, telephone, alarm system or other means of communication or emergency notification readily available for use at cyanide unloading, storage and mixing locations and elsewhere in the plant? - 2.
-Does the operation inspect its first aid equipment regularly to ensure that it is available when needed, and are materials such as cyanide antidotes stored and/or tested as directed by their manufacturer and replaced on a schedule to ensure that they will be effective when needed? - 3.
-Has the operation developed specific written emergency response plans or procedures to respond to cyanide exposures? - 4.
-Does the operation have its own on-site capability to provide first aid or medical assistance to workers exposed to cyanide? - 5.
-Has the operation developed procedures to transport workers exposed to cyanide to locally available qualified off site medical facilities? - 6.
-Has the operation made formalized arrangements with local hospitals, clinics, etc., so that these providers are aware of the potential need to treat patients for cyanide exposure?
-Is the operation confident that the medical facility has adequate, qualified staff, equipment and expertise to respond to cyanide exposures? - 7.
-Are mock emergency drills conducted periodically to test response procedures for various cyanide exposure scenarios, and are lessons learned from the drills incorporated into response planning? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.6.3?
+- 1. Ensure that the operation has water, oxygen, a resuscitator, antidote kits and a radio, telephone, alarm system or other means of communication or emergency notification readily available for use at cyanide unloading, storage and mixing locations and elsewhere in the plant. - 2.
+Verify that the operation inspects its first aid equipment regularly (as per manufacturer's directions) to ensure that it is in working condition and readily accessible when needed.

+3. Verify that materials such as cyanide antidotes stored and/or tested as directed by their manufacturer(s) and replaced on a schedule to ensure that they will be effective when needed.

+- 4. Verify that the operation has developed (documented) and implemented specific emergency response plans or procedures to respond to cyanide exposures. - 5.
+Confirm that the operation has its own on-site capability to provide first aid or medical assistance to workers exposed to cyanide. - 6.
+Ensure that the operation has developed and implemented procedures to transport workers exposed to cyanide to locally available qualified off site medical facilities. - 7.
+Verify that the operation has made formal arrangements with local hospitals, clinics, etc., so that these providers are aware of the potential need to treat patients for cyanide exposure. - 8.
+Verify that the medical facilities have adequate, qualified staff, equipment and expertise to respond to cyanide exposures. - 8.
+Verify that emergency drills are conducted periodically to test response procedures for various cyanide exposure scenarios, and that lessons learned from the drills are incorporated into response planning.

 5.7.
+EMERGENCY RESPONSE

-EMERGENCY RESPONSE: Protect communities and the environment through the development of emergency response strategies and capabilities.
+Principle: Protect communities and the environment through the development of emergency response strategies and capabilities.

 Code of Practice 5.7.1: Prepare detailed emergency response plans for potential cyanide releases.
-(EPA/GGMC)

-- 1. Has the operation developed an Emergency Response Plan to address potential accidental releases of cyanide? - 2.
-Does the Plan consider the potential cyanide failure scenarios appropriate for its site-specific environmental and operating circumstances, including the following, as applicable?

-a) Catastrophic release of hydrogen cyanide from storage or process facilities
+- 1. Verify that the operation has developed and implemented an Emergency Response Plan (ERP) to address potential accidental releases of cyanide. - 2.
+Verify that the ERP considers the appropriate potential cyanide failure scenarios for its site-specific environmental and operating circumstances, including the following, as applicable: - a) Catastrophic release of hydrogen cyanide from storage or process facilities

 - b) Transportation accidents

 - c) Releases during unloading and mixing

 - d) Releases during fires and explosions

 - e) Pipe, valve and tank ruptures

 - f) Overtopping of ponds and impoundments

 - g) Power outages and pump failures

 - h) Uncontrolled seepage

 - i) Failure of cyanide treatment, destruction or recovery systems

 - j) Failure of tailings impoundments, heap leach facilities and other cyanide facilities

-- 3. Has planning for response to transportation-related emergencies considered transportation route(s), physical and chemical form of the cyanide, method of transport (e.g., rail, truck), the condition of the road or railway, and the design of the transport vehicle (e.g., single or double walled, top or bottom unloading)?
+- 3. Confirm that planning for response to transportation-related emergencies considers transportation route(s), physical and chemical form of the cyanide, method of transport (e.g., rail, truck), the condition of the road or railway, and the design of the transport vehicle (e.g., single or double walled, top or bottom unloading).

-- 4. Does the Plan describe specific response actions (as appropriate for the anticipated emergency situations) such as clearing site personnel and potentially affected communities from the area of exposure, use of cyanide antidotes and first aid measures for cyanide exposure, control of releases at their source, and containment, assessment, mitigation and future prevention of releases?
+- 4. Verify that the ERP describes specific response actions (as appropriate for the anticipated emergency situations) such as clearing site personnel and potentially affected communities from the area of exposure, use of cyanide antidotes and first aid measures for cyanide exposure, control of releases at their source, and containment, assessment, mitigation and future prevention of releases.

-- Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.7.1?

 Code of Practice 5.7.2: Involve site personnel and stakeholders in the planning process.
-(GGMC)